atmaranto/Nobilis-Character-Sheet/README.md

  ```
  in a separate window (optionally with the server IP and the port you specified).
 If the connection succeeded, the simple `new_sheet.js` script should return a UUID in the form
  "AAAAAAAA-BBBB-CCCC-DDDD-EEEEEEEEEEEE".
 Once you have this, navigate to http://localhost:<port>/?id=AAAAAAAA-BBBB-CCCC-DDDD-EEEEEEEEEEEE.
 Finally, you have your sheet!
 The settings don't
  (currently) work, but saving and loading does.
+You can now also create a sheet at http://localhost/manager.html, which allows one to create an account and log in through a very basic
+ interface.

 # License
  Most files I created (models/\*, index.js, new_sheet.js, new_sheet.py, and everything under webroot except data.js and images/\*) are licensed under the MIT License: